XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/multi-signing.md

 Before you can multi-sign, you must create a list of which addresses can sign for you.

 The [SignerListSet transaction][] defines which addresses can authorize transactions from your address.
-You can include up to 8 addresses in a SignerList.
-You can control how many signatures are needed, in which combinations, by using the quorum and weight values of the SignerList.
+You can include 1 to 8 addresses in a SignerList.
+The SignerList cannot include the sender's address and there can be no duplicate entries.
+You can control how many signatures are needed, in which combinations, by using the *SignerWeight* and *SignerQuorum* values of the SignerList.

+### SignerWeight

+You can assign a weight to each signer in the signer list.
+The weight represents the relative authority of the signer to other signers on the list.
+The higher the value, the more authorization authority.
+Individual SignerWeight values cannot exceed 2<sup>16</sup>-1.

+### SignerQuorum

+The SignerQuorum value is the minimum SignerWeight total required to authorize a transaction.
+The SignerQuorum value must be attainable.
+The SignerQuorum must be greater than 0 but less than or equal to the sum of the SignerWeight values in the SignerList, or all transactions fail.

+For example, you might assign a SignerQuorum of 3 to to an account.
+You assign your CEO a SignerWeight of 3, Vice Presidents a SignerWeight of 2, and Directors  a SignerWeight of 1.
+To approve a transaction for this account requires the approval of 3 Directors (total weight of 3), 1 Vice President and 1 Director (total weight of 3), 2 Vice Presidents (total weight of 4), or the CEO (total weight of 3).
+The SignerWeight and SignerQuorum allow you to set an appropriate level of scrutiny for each transaction, based on the relative trust and authority relegated to responsible members of your organization.

 ## Sending Multi-Signed Transactions